I've always loved Halloween, but as a full-time student with a part-time job, I don't have the time or money to shop for high-end makeup.

 Through years of experience, I've learned to make do with whatever I have at my disposal to ensure I look awesomely spooky during my favorite time of the year.
 Fancier costumes cost way too much money, and all you really need to go as a zombie or ghoul is some old clothes and a few markers!

-This is the easiest and quickest effect you can create right before going out.
-If someone is interested in something a little more complicated, let me know!
+This is an easy tutorial that anyone, including children, should be able to follow.
+Fake bruises are one of the cheapest, easiest, and quickest effects you can create at home right before going out.
+If anyone is interested in something a little more complicated, let me know!

 - Nontoxic, washable markers